varjak/deep2Dspines/README.md

 # deep2Dspines
 This Deep Learning algorithm allows the automatic detection of dendritic spines in 2D images.
 It was developed in Python 3.6.
-Here is the overview:
+Here's the overview:

-1 - The algorithm starts by randomly extracting small images (windows) from every image placed in data/images.
+1 - The program starts by randomly extracting small images (windows) from every image placed in data/images.

 2 - Then, it prompts the user to classify them as spines or not, making a dataset for the deep learning algorithm.